-Registration details have been announced to current students and their parents.
+Registration details have not yet been announced to current students and their parents.
 Please reach out to the Principal or Director for details.

 New Student Registration (2022-2023)

 New Students (2022-2023)

-Registration for new students is open now.
-A child must be age 5 by August 30, 2021.
+Registration for new students is not open.
+A child must be age 5 by August 30, 2022.
 The student's birth certificate must be presented at the time of admission.
 Payment for the entire school year is accepted must be made at time of registration with credit card only.
 Level 3 and above students will be contacted after registration for Quran/Arabic level evaluations.

 Returning Students (2022-2023)

-You may register for the 2020-2021 Sunday School year using the registration form below.
+You may register for the upcoming Sunday School year using the registration form below.